 Here are the basic steps to make this rosemary focaccia bread recipe (full instructions are included in the recipe below, as always):

 Proof the yeast.
 In the warm water and sugar.
 (I highly recommend using a thermometer to measure the temperature of the water so that it is not too hot or too cold.)

 Knead the dough*.
-Gradually add the flour, olive oil, and salt.
+Gradually add the flour, olive oil, and salt to yeast/water.
 Then knead for 5 minutes using the dough attachment or a stand mixer or knead the dough by hand.

 First, the dough rises.
 Shape the dough into a ball and place it in a greased mixing bowl and cover it with a damp towel.
 Let the dough rest in a warm location for 45-60 minutes or until it has doubled in size.